-Here’s quick look at each key player and the role they can play.
+Here’s a quick look at each key player and the role they can play.

-- A community foundation is a public charity that typically focuses on supporting a geographical area, addressing and supporting local community needs.
+A community foundation is a public charity that typically focuses on supporting a geographical area, addressing and supporting local community needs.
 Community foundations offer grantmaking vehicles such as DAFs and endowments, for example.
-According to the NPT, in 2020 the average size of DAF accounts at community foundations is higher than at two other types of charitable sponsors: national charities and single-issue charities.
+According to the NPT, in 2021, grants from DAFs at community foundations totaled an estimated $9.58 billion in 2021, up by 16.5 percent from $8.22 billion granted in 2020.

-- Investment managers determine what investments to make, or avoid, that will grow a client's portfolio.
-Typically, the manager will invest in products such as equity, fixed income, real estate, commodities, alternative investments and other securities.
+Investment managers determine investments to make, or to avoid, that will be intended to grow a client's portfolio.
+Typically, the manager will invest in products such as equity, fixed income, real estate, commodities, alternative investments, and other securities.
 Investment managers also develop and offer investing products such as mutual funds or separate accounts, for example, through which investors’ assets are managed.

 Together, these service providers can help investor-donors reach their objectives.

-The NPT and others point out that as investor-donors are considering their grantmaking strategy over time, they can have an immediate positive impact.
-In recommending where their DAF assets to be invested in ESG strategies and other investment approaches gathered under the broad umbrella of socially responsible investments.
+As investor-donors are considering their grantmaking strategy over time, they can have an immediate positive impact.
+In recommending where their DAF assets are to be invested, investor-donors can choose ESG strategies and other investment approaches gathered under the broad umbrella of socially responsible investments.

-Working together, community foundations, financial advisors and investment managers can combine powerful financial market trends to bring new dimensions to the philanthropic activities of investor-donors across the wealth spectrum.
+Working together, community foundations, financial advisors and asset managers investing with an ESG approach can combine powerful financial market trends to bring new dimensions to the philanthropic activities of investor-donors across the wealth spectrum.

 This material provides general and/or educational information and should not be construed as a solicitation or offer of Breckinridge services or products or as legal, tax or investment advice.
 The content is current as of the time of writing or as designated within the material.
 All information, including the opinions and views of Breckinridge, is subject to change without notice.